John Wayne Gacy: Possible additional victims

-Death of Charles Hattula

 On May 23, 1978, 25-year-old Charles Antonio Hattula was found drowned in the Pecatonica River near Freeport, Illinois.
 He had been missing since May 13.
 Hattula was an employee of PDM and had been linked to the initial investigation of Gacy after Michael Rossi informed investigators of both Godzik's disappearance and Hattula's death.
 Moreover, Rossi had stated that Hattula was known to have conflicts with Gacy, and when he had "failed to show up at work", Gacy had informed him and several other employees that he had drowned.
 At the time of Hattula's death, no more bodies could be stored in Gacy's crawl space, which leaves a possibility he had disposed of Hattula's body in the Pecatonica River.
-However, Des Plaines authorities had contacted Freeport during their investigation into Gacy, and were told Hattula had fallen to his death from a bridge.
+However, Des Plaines authorities had contacted Freeport during their investigation into Gacy, and were told on December 27 that Hattula had fallen to his death from a bridge while attempting to free a stranded vehicle.
 Hattula's death has been officially ruled as asphyxia by drowning.